The Polypermutation Group of an Associative Ring: Introduction

-\end{thm} As an application of this theorem, we compute the structure of $\Pgr(\Z/p^2)$: \begin{thm} Let $p$ be a prime and let the group $(\Z/p)^\times$ act on the group $\Z/p$ by multiplication.
-Let $\Delta_p$ act on the $p$-fold products $(\Z/p^\times)^p$ and $(\Z/p)^p$ via permuting the coordinates.
+\end{thm2} This result also appears in \cite{MR764615}.
+However, we provide a different proof which might be of some interest.
+Our main result is a we compute the structure of $\Pgr(\Z/p^2)$: \begin{thm2} Let $p$ be a prime and let the group $(\Z/p)^\times$ act on the group $\Z/p$ by multiplication.
+Let $\Delta_p$ act on the $p$-fold products $[(\Z/p)^\times]^p$ and $(\Z/p)^p$ via permuting the coordinates.
 Then there exists an isomorphism

-\end{thm} Here, the notation $A\rtimes G$ means the semidirect product with $G$ acting on $A$.
+\end{thm2} Here, the notation $A\rtimes G$ means the semidirect product with $G$ acting on $A$.
+This group was also studied in \cite{MR71467}, though we believe this presentation as a semidirect product is new.